How to Cut Glass with or without a Glass Cutter Like a Pro

 Cutting Glass with or Without a Glass Cutter

 Take a look around and you’d see glass almost everywhere, from drinking glasses, bowls, windows and picture frames to laptop screens.
-Making all these handy items demands cutting thick glass, a technique with a long history.
+Making all these handy items demands cutting thick glass, a skill with a long and fascinating history.

 A room with a glass partition